astrobiology/orca_array/README.md

 b.at(3,4)=3.14;

 //Copy constructor and assignment operator are private.
-//Hence pass all orca_arrays to a function by reference .
+//Hence pass all orca_arrays to a function by reference.

 //passing 2D array to function
 //m, n are optional